signal18/docs.signal18.io/02.installation/01.setup-instructions/01.setup-dependencies/docs.md

 Web browser IE is reported not working with http interface.

-### Downloads

-As of today we build portable binary tarballs, Debian Jessie, Ubuntu, CentOS 6 & 7 packages.

-Check https://github.com/signal18/replication-manager/releases for official releases.

-Nightly builds available on https://orient.dragonscale.eu/replication-manager/nightly

 ####  Extra testing dependencies

-MariaDB-Server package minimum 10.2 server need to be install if you plan to use following features
+If you plan to use **replication-manager-tst** for automatic bootstrap of some local cluster un run some tests MariaDB-Server 10.2 package need be install
 - [x] Automatic node rejoin
-- [x] Non regression testing
+- [x] Local non regression testing
-- [x] Binlog Backups
 - [x] MariaDBShardProxy

-HaProxy package need to be install to benefit from haproxy bootstrap mode Sysbench package are used for some of the non regression tests
+HaProxy package need to be install to benefit from haproxy
+Sysbench package are used for some non regression tests

-Can be setup according to following configuration options
+**replication-manager-tst** can be setup with following configuration options

 ```
 mariadb-binary-path = "/usr/sbin"